HanWenfang/syncless/README.txt

      (Please note that in some systems and some libevent drivers it might be safe -- try it for yourself.)

+Q16.
+Can multiple tasklets wait on the same file descriptor at the same time?
+     Will all of them get notified?

+A16.
+Yes and yes, this is fully supported by libev-3.9, see the
+     testTwoReaders method in test/nbfile_test.py.

+     Before syncless-0.06 this was not possible, because libevent-1.4.13 doesn't support this.
+If you attempted it with libevent, only the last tasklet would get notified and the others would be discarded (never woken up).

 Links
 ~~~~~
 * doc: related: eventlet vs gevent: